hbs-rcs/bz2data/README.md

 Run in parallel

     data_manager = bz2data.DataManager(archive_names = names, njobs = 10)

+S3 inventory list

+    Please refer to the inventory script in the test directory, using S3 inventory will drastically reduce listing pricing as the cost is $0.0025 per million objects listed, this is recommended for extremely large datasets that otherwise would make cost skyrocket with the list v2 api

 Add delay between uploads/downloads to prevent flooding the network (Most of the time it is not necessary)